danyelo73/joinhere-group/README.txt

 Please don’t sell this without adding value.
 Please don’t lock it behind walled gardens.

-© 2025 · Created by joinhere.group · Version 1.1
+© 2025 joinhere.group
+🏢 Created by joinhere.org
-A project by celebcare.media · powered by web3.li
+🎬 A project by celebcare.media
+🔌 powered by web3.li
-Made with 🍕 by Danyelo Dolce
+❤️ Made with love and 🍕 by danyelo.de

+🔗 Official JoinHere Domains ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

+joinhere.group – Main
+joinhere.info – Mirror
+joinhere.org – Organisation
+joinhere.chat – Talk
+joinhere.news – News
+joinhere.email – Zip
+joinhere.church – Follow
+joinhere.eth – Web3

+⚠️ Any other domains using "joinhere" are not officially part of this project.

 🔧 Customize JoinHere
 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––